paolomoretti/prolific/README.md

   `assume "4 is greater then 3"`,
   `assume "3 is lower then 5"`,
   `assume "5 is > then 3"`,

-  `assume "var notDefined is undefined"`,
+- **STRING CONTAINS**

+  *Usage:*
+  `assume "'my string' contains 'y s'"`,
-  `assume "var isDefined is defined"`,
+  `assume "var myString contains 'text'"`,
+  `assume "$ .jquerySelector contains 'my text'"`

+  Since in the last *assume* sentence, the first getter is a jquery element, Prolific is automatically getting the .text() value for comparison

 - **METHOD SPY**